Ayodub/Ayodub/README.md

 - ⚙️ Developing Python applications and dabbling in other languages.
 - 📚 OSCP | OSWP | eCPPT | eWPT | eJPT.
-- 🥅 Currently Studying Malware Development
+- 🥅 Currently Studying Malware and C2 Development

 ### Connect with me: